* Worldwide travel alert issued last Friday, embassies closed

 Long-serving leader Ali Abdullah Saleh stepped down following months of protests against his rule in 2011, part of Arab uprisings that toppled three other heads of state.
 His replacement, Abd-Rabbu Mansour Hadi, met U.S. President Barack Obama in Washington last week.

 Yemen is also home to 56 of the 86 detainees still being held in Guantanamo Bay, Cuba, and security in Yemen is a key element of any deal to send them back so that Obama can fulfil a pledge to close the U.S. prison camp.

 Washington's warnings last week concerned possible attacks in the region, based on intelligence including intercepted communication between al Qaeda leaders.
 Some officials pinpointed Yemen as the main concern.

 No figures on the number of Americans in Yemen were immediately available.
 Washington had consistently cautioned citizens against travelling to Yemen since the protests in early 2011 that eventually forced Saleh to step down.

 The United States has acknowledged killing Anwar al-Awlaki, an American citizen and al Qaeda preacher, in a drone strike in Yemen in September 2011.
 The Obama administration's policy allowing the killing of a U.S. citizen has been controversial.
-(Additional reporting by Phil Stewart, Tabassum Zakaria, Susan Cornwell, Paul Eckert and Lesley Wroughton in Washington, Ingrid Melander in Paris, Thomas Escritt in Amsterdam; Writing by Sami Aboudi; Editing by Peter Graff and Mike Collett-White)
+(Additional reporting by Reporting by Phil Stewart, Tabassum Zakaria and Susan Cornwell in Washington; Writing by Sami Aboudi; Editing by Peter Graff)